Pay Policy Statement 2023/24

 5 Conditions of Service

-5.1 Reading Borough Council applies terms and conditions of employment that have been negotiated and agreed through appropriate collective bargaining mechanisms (national or local) or as a consequence of authority decisions, these are then incorporated into contracts of employment.
+5.1 Reading Borough Council applies terms and conditions of employment that have either been negotiated and agreed through appropriate collective bargaining mechanisms or locally.
+These are then incorporated into contracts of employment.

-5.2 The Council is a member of the local government employers association for national collective bargaining in respect of chief executives, chief officers and other employees.
+5.2 The Council is a member of the local government employer’s association for national collective bargaining in respect of chief executives, chief officers and other employees.
 There are separate negotiations and agreements in respect of each of these groups.
 Changes from national negotiations generally take effect from 1 April each year and are retrospective to 1 April where agreements are made later than 1 April.
 It is the authority’s long-standing policy to implement national agreements.
 The Head of Paid Service and Chief Officers are under the JNC conditions of service, with locally determined pay.
 All other employees are under the relevant national agreement on pay and conditions of service applying to the particular service area, with local variations to pay.
-Pay for staff on all terms and conditions (as set out in Annex C) was last increased nationally (‘cost of living’ increase) for most staff in April 2022.
-The national pay negotiations for NJC staff for 2022/23 reached agreement on 2 November 2022 to award an increase of £1,925, backdated to 1 April 2022.
-The negotiations for Chief Executives reached agreement on 28 November 2022, also to award an increase of £1,925, backdated to 1 April 2022.
-The negotiations for staff covered by Craftworkers terms and conditions for reached agreement on 10 November 2022 and agreed an increase of £1,925 backdated to 1 April 2022.
+Pay for staff on all terms and conditions (as set out in Annex C) was last increased nationally (‘cost of living’ increase) from April 2023.
+The national pay negotiations for Chief Officers for 2023/24 reached agreement on 5 May 2023 to award an increase of 3.50 per cent, backdated to 1 April 2023.
+The negotiations for Chief Executives reached agreement on 1 November 2023, also to award an increase of 3.50 per cent, backdated to 1 April 2023.
+The negotiations for NJC staff reached agreement on 1 November and agreed an increase of £1,925 backdated to 1 April 2023.
+Staff covered by Craftworkers terms and conditions reached agreement on 16 November 2023 and agreed an increase of £1,925 backdated to 1 April 2023.
 The Council will apply any settlement reached nationally in respect of staff covered by national bargaining machinery where this is the locally agreed mechanism for determining cost of living increases.

 5.3 A summary of the arrangements for determining terms and conditions of service for staff is set out in Annex C.